asingh57/PINK/README.md

 # PINK
-PINK is not Kubernetes
+PINK is not Kubernetes is an orchestrated cloud developed to provide McGill University's Computer Taskforce.

 A simple, fault tolerant cloud orchestration tool that allows GUI/CLI based access to a cluster of CUDA powered servers.
 Users can simply upload their docker images and have allocated servers load-balance and process them.

-**Note:**  Note that is has only been tested with Ubuntu 18.04.2LTS
+**Note:**  It has only been tested with Ubuntu 18.04.2LTS

 The following configuration is recommended for this project, although some of the functions can be aggregated together:

 1) One administrator machine with Ansible 2.8 installed.
 "Control server"
-2) At least one machine with apt package manager "Web server(s)", control server has ssh access to these machines
+2) At least one machine with apt package manager "Web server(s)", The control server should have ssh access to it with permission to install packages and services.
-3) At least one server with apt package manager and a Nvidia CUDA capable GPU "Processing server(s)" control server has ssh access to these machines.
+3) At least one server with apt package manager and a Nvidia CUDA capable GPU "Processing server(s)" The control server should have ssh access to it with permission to install packages and services.
-4) A linux server with apt. control server has ssh access to this. "load balancer"
+4) A linux server with apt.
+The control server should have ssh access to it with permission to install packages. "load balancer"

 ## How it works: